ravibak/AVD/IaC/README.md

 - Pay attention to VM SKU/Size.
 Also the OS Disk SKU (Standard HDD is used in this sample.
 May be be good for a production scenario)

+- This template is using a Built-in Market place VM image, you may want to replace it with any custom image to cater needs such as custom apps, FSLogix agents etc.

 - Pay attention to block named "data" for referring an existing Azure vNet.